 4. How and where to apply for permission to import your pet

 The Citizens Information website holds all information necessary to apply to bring your pet to Ireland.

 Ireland is a welcoming country.
 Citizens of many countries do not need a visa to enter.
 Those that do will find that the process is simple and straightforward.
 The Irish Naturalisation and Immigration Service (INIS) administers migration into and out of the Republic.
 So, what’s involved?
 Visa-free travel UK Citizens Under the Common Travel Area (CTA) arrangement, UK citizens are entitled to move to and live in Ireland without conditions or restrictions.
 Since the UK voted to leave the EU (Brexit), the British and Irish governments have signed an agreement that formally outlines the provisions

-Dublin’s transport system is gradually returning to normal timetables after restrictions put in place during the COVID-19 crisis are lifted.
-If you can, wear a cloth face covering and maintain social distancing in so far as possible.
 There are plenty of options for getting from A to B in Dublin.
 This is a fairly compact city, which means walking and cycling are viable options for getting around; you can walk from many of the city’s outlying districts to its centre in 30 or 40 minutes.
-Bus Dublin Bus connects most parts of the city through a network of 200 routes that se
+In line with Government guidance, a face covering is mandatory on public transport.
+Visit Gov.ie for guidance on safe use of face coverings.
+Bus Dublin Bus connects most parts of the city through a net